rmogelberg/pls.itu.dk/index.md

 custom_title: The Programming, Logic, and Semantics group (PLS) at [ITU](http://www.itu.dk)
 ---

-Welcome to the homepage of the Programming, Logic and Semantics group at ITU.
+Welcome to the homepage of the **Programming, Logic and Semantics group at ITU**.
 The PLS group is one of the seven research groups at ITU (for the others, please visit the [research section](http://en.itu.dk/Research/About-ITUs-Research/Research-Groups) of ITU\'s homepage).